annastrnk/the_nextevents_app/README.md

-# Next.js Page Routing (Learning Project)

-This is a project I created while learning **page routing**, **data fetching**, and **Next.js optimization features**.
-It showcases essential routing concepts (including dynamic routes and programmatic navigation), different data-fetching strategies, and best practices for optimization.
 # Next.js Events App

 A full-stack Next.js application for managing and displaying events with comments and newsletter subscriptions.
 Built with MongoDB for data persistence and featuring a clean, service-oriented architecture.

+This is a project I created while learning **page routing**, **data fetching**, and **Next.js optimization features**.
+It showcases essential routing concepts (including dynamic routes and programmatic navigation), different data-fetching strategies, and best practices for optimization.

 ---